EliahuBen-Reuven/vsi-is/vsi_is_connecting_windows_gc.md

 2. Create a new security group or add a rule to the default security group to enable inbound access for the Remote Desktop default port, 3389.
 For more information, see [Using Security Groups in the VPC CLI and API](/docs/infrastructure/vpc-network/security-groups.html).
 3. Ensure that inbound traffic over TCP/IP port 3389 is permitted on the VPC's default ACL.
 For more information, see [Using Network ACLs in the VPC CLI and API](/docs/infrastructure/vpc-network/using-acls.html).
 4. Verify that you have OpenSSL installed.
 To successfully decrypt your password, you must run OpenSSL and not LibreSSL.
 For more information, see [OpenSSL Downloads ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.openssl.org/source/){: new_window}.

+LibreSSL isn't compatible for the decryption of your password.
+You must run OpenSSL to decrypt your password.
+{:important}

 ## Connecting to your Windows instance